top of page

-Pamela Moulton
+Posey Moulton

 After living in Europe for three decades, Pamela returned to Maine where her work focuses on environmental activism and community building.
 She received her BFA from UVM and Villa Arson, France (1984) and later her MFA from ESA-Aix, France (2011).
 She then studied dance pedagogy at IUFM Blois, France which was the catalyst for her collaborative large-scale performative community projects.
 Pamela’s work has been supported by fellowships and grants from the Maine Arts Commission, Kindling Fund, New England Foundation for the Arts and Conseil Regional in Central France.
 Pamela’s work has been shown internationally at the National Gallery of Art, Albania, The Katonah Museum, NY, Portland Museum of Art, ME and Ogunquit Museum of American Art, ME.

-Board President, Bridgton, Maine
+Vice President, Bridgton, Maine

 Judy Schneider